darenaguilera/WHR-Data-Analysis-and-Visualization/README.md

 - Employed extensive use of Pandas for sophisticated data manipulation procedures.
 Addressed strategic imputation and data filtering to ensure data integrity and reliability.

-- Conducted thorough EDA to uncover trends, patterns, relationships, and deepen domain knowledge on high-dimension qualitative data.
+- Conducted thorough EDA to uncover trends, patterns, and relationships, to deepen domain knowledge of high-dimension qualitative data.
 Executed various statistical methods and visualizations to analyze various contributing factors.

 - Designed and implemented a suite of insightful data visualizations using Altair and Matplotlib.
-Showcasing expansive use of plots to communicate findings and trends in the data.
+Showcasing the expansive use of plots to communicate findings and trends in the data.

 - Applied statistical techniques and regression models to explore correlations and changes, leveraging Principal Component Analysis